 The frequency of PAD amongst people with type 2 DM was 27%.
 High density lipoprotein was markedly reduced among cases with PAD.
 The number of smokers in this study was low (5.6%) but 71.4% of diabetic smokers had PAD.
 Age did not influence the presence of PAD.

-Key Words; peripheral arterial disease, type 2 diabetes mellitus, ankle brachial index
+Key Words; peripheral arterial disease, type 2 diabetes mellitus, ankle-brachial index

 INTRODUCTION